ACADEMIC EXCELLENCE

 College Prep Algebra

 This semester long course aims to deepen students’ mathematical mindset.
-Students will gain a deeper understanding of foundational algebra principles, building on knowledge gained in previous courses.
-Topics covered will include problem solving strategies, computation practice, and an overview of linear and non-linear functions.
-This course is intended for the student who will not be taking Precalculus or Honors Statistics.
+Students will gain a deeper understanding of foundational algebra principles, building upon knowledge gained in previous courses.
+Topics covered will include problem solving strategies, computation practice, an overview of polynomial, exponential and logarithmic functions, and sequences and series.
+This course is intended for the student who will not be taking AP Precalculus or Honors Statistics.
 It should be paired with Statistics (one-semester course.)
-The FGR math department recommends a TI-84 Plus or TI-84 CE.
+A graphing calculator is required.
+TI-84 Plus or TI-84 CE is recommended.

 Statistics

 This course will introduce students to statistics to prepare them for a college level statistics course (a general education requirement for almost all four-year college degree programs).
 As such, the course will focus on the topics of statistical graphs and tables, probability, confidence intervals and hypothesis testing.
 A graphing calculator is required.
-The FGR math department recommends a TI-84 Plus or TI-84 CE.
+TI-84 Plus or TI-84 CE is recommended.

 Honors Statistics

-This course will provide far more depth to the field of statistics and will approximate the college course required of students in a nursing, medical, engineering or similar program that will heavily use statistics.
-All topics from the semester statistics course would be covered in greater depth and added content would include data modeling, random variables and two-sample hypothesis testing, among others.
+This course will provide far more depth to the field of statistics and would approximate the college course required of students in a nursing, medical, engineering, or similar program that will heavily use statistics.
+All topics from the semester statistics course would be covered in greater depth, and added content would include data modeling, survey writing, and two-sample hypothesis testing, among others.
 A graphing calculator is required.
-The FGR math department recommends a TI-84 Plus or TI-84 CE.
+TI-84 Plus or TI-84 CE is recommended.

 Textbook: Advanced High School Statistics: Second Edition, provided by department